-• If pupils require to get changed, they are to put their worn PE kit in a plastic bag and clean all surfaces.
-Pupil school records are not up to date H school holds for their child is accurate.
-Yes M No support in place to support pupils with SEND H learning.
+If pupils require to get changed, they are to put their worn PE kit in a plastic bag and clean all surfaces.
+Pupil school records are not up to date H Parents have been reminded to ensure that the information the school holds for their child is accurate.
+Parents are to email the office directly if there are any changes to the information the school holds, including: contact details (including emergency contact details); medical, allergy or dietary information/requirements. М No support in place to support pupils with SEND Η Provide specific help and support to pupils with SEND (whether with education, health and care plans or on SEN support) who need further support with preparing for the changes to routine, for example using social stories.
+Continue to support individual pupils through differentiated learning.
 Link with outside agencies to ensure support is in place.
 Annual reviews to take place via online platforms where appropriate.
 Risk assessments in place for pupils with EHCPs.
 PPE equipment available should any pupils pose a risk of spitting.
 Where possible pupils with EHCPs to receive consistent support from the same staff member.
-Yes M/L Pupils who attends more than one setting increases the risk of the virus spreading H Where a pupil routinely attends more than one setting on a part time basis, for example because they are dual registered at a mainstream school and an alternative provision setting or special school, schools should work through the system of controls collaboratively, enabling to address any risks identified and to jointly deliver a broad and balanced curriculum for the pupil. М Range of adults who work with pupils with SEND pupils increases the risk of the virus pupils with SEND should provide interventions as usual.
+Where it is more difficult to provide support to pupils with a EHCP (due to self isolation) decisions on how provision can be delivered should be informed by relevant considerations including, for example, the types of services that the pupil can access remotely, for example, online teaching and remote sessions with different types of therapists.
+These decisions should be considered on a case by case basis, avoiding a one size fits all approach.
+This should be considered in the pupils risk assessment.
+M/L Pupils who attends more than one setting increases the risk of the virus spreading Η Where a pupil routinely attends more than one setting on a partime basis, for example because they are dual registered at a mainstream school and an alternative provision setting or special school, schools should work through the system of controls collaboratively, enabling to address any risks identifier and to jointly deliver a broad and balanced curriculum for the pupil. М Range of adults who work with pupils with SEND pupils increases the risk of the virus H Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual.
+Ensure that they understand that they are expected to comply with the school's arrangements for managing and minimising risk, including taking particular care to maintain distance from other staff and pupils.
+Ensure site guidance on physical distancing and hygiene is explained to visitors on or before arrival.
 Yes М